Configuring request

 If you specify handlers with the same path parameter but different type hints, the most recent one will override all the others.
 So in the above example, we only have one handler GET /user/{user_id:uuid}

-This is because we keep track of unique handlers with the pair <method, route>
+This is because we keep track of unique handlers with the pair <method, route> where route is the handler route with its type hint removed.

 Subsequent handler definitions with varying path parameter types will thus override the entry.